shbhm-dev/30DaysofLEETCODE/README.md

 For custom testing purposes you're given the binary matrix mat as input in the following four examples.
 You will not have access the binary matrix directly.

+DAY 22 : Given an array of integers and an integer k, you need to find the total number of continuous subarrays whose sum equals to k.